anand0427/Capstone-Azureml-Nanodegree-Udacity/README.md

     evaluation_interval=2, slack_factor=0.1
 )
 ```
 6. Use RandomParameterSampling with different parameters using --C and --max_iter of logistic regression.
+Below code block shows the range of hyperparameter search and the values used to of find best hyperparameters.
 ```
 "--C": uniform(0.1, 1),
 "--max_iter": choice(50, 75, 100, 150)